DmitriiTitkov/markdown-cv/index.md

 ### **EPAM Systems / Schroders** - Senior Software engineer `Mar 2021 - Now`
  - Develop and maintain ETL data pipeline that process billions of data points daily.
    - Implemented new metrics and worked on re-engineering and refactoring of the exising.
+   - Found bottlenecks and improved performance of components up to 50%.
    - Improved CI/CD process by adding new quality gates and policies which reduced change lead time by 5%.
    - Improved test quality and test coverage updating test structure and project layout.
  - Delivered application for data insights to provide breakdown of calculations.
-   - The application provided users with traceability information which reduced amount of support queries by 30%.
+   - The application provides users with traceability information which reduced amount of support queries by 30%.
+   - Optimised API by paralleling complex response construction and introducing caching.

 ### **EPAM Systems / Astrazeneca** - Senior Software engineer `Aug 2019 - March 2021`
  - Built service that provides user and application on-boarding to HPC cluster.